StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

 # How does it work?

 Mecab-python3 is a Python wrapper for the MeCab library, a popular Japanese tokenization and morphological analysis tool.
-It works by breaking down Japanese text into individual words or morphemes, and then analyzing each morpheme's grammatical features, such as part of speech, inflection, and conjugation.
+It works by breaking down Japanese text into individual words or morphemes, and then analyzing each morpheme's grammatical features, such as part of speech, reading, and base form.

 Here's an example of how mecab-python3 would parse the sentence: 映画の始まりは超面白かった！